klyzecarize/angular-expense-tracker-app/README.md

 # AngularExpenseTrackerApp
+This project is for me to familiarize angular framework with the help of tutorials, AI, and from my previous vanilla js learnings.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.0.

 ## Project Link
 [Angular Expense Tracker App](https://klyzecarize.github.io/angular-expense-tracker-app)

+## Dev Logs
+  - 08/22/2025
+    - Deployed the newly created angular app
+    - Added PWA feature in the app

 ## Development server